 Can PEP Status Expire and Should it Ever?

-PEP screening is crucial to all AML/CFT compliance programs as it identifies individuals who may be vulnerable to money laundering activities, helping to protect financial systems and the reporting entities operating within them.
+PEP screening is crucial to all AML/CFT compliance programmes as it identifies individuals who may be vulnerable to money laundering activities, helping to protect financial systems and the reporting entities operating within them.

 Depending on their compliance program and ad hoc risk assessment, reporting entities may declassify PEPs, particularly if they have been inactive for some time.
 The declassification of PEPs offers clear business advantages.
 However, must take place without placing AML compliance in jeopardy.